StaticSharp/FFMpegInstaller/README.md

 FFmpeg official web site: https://ffmpeg.org/

 FFmpeg binaries provided had been downloaded from [gyan.dev][downloadpage] (as suggested on the FFmpeg official web site).
-Files provided by FFMpegInstaller contains only binaries, LICENSE, and README.txt out of FFmpeg build.
+Files provided by FFMpegInstaller contains only binaries, LICENSE, and README.txt from FFmpeg build.

 FFmpeg might contain patented algorithms as mentioned on [FFmpeg legal page][legal]